The Japanese media define the phenomenon as a symptom of a drift of the new generations.

 Employment and education increase the propensity for marriage

-Among men, lower income is strongly associated with being single, although this does not necessarily represent causation.
+Among men, lower income is strongly associated with being single, although this is not necessarily causal.

-The herbivore phenomenon could be partly a socio-economic adversity.
-If the government directly tackled the problem of low-income, low-educated citizens, I think those with little job security or little financial resources could find an interest in relationships.
+The herbivore phenomenon may be partly a socioeconomic adversity.
+If the government directly addressed the problem of low-income and poorly educated citizens, I think that those with little job security or few financial resources might find themselves interested in relationships

 Haruka Sakamoto, public health expert and co-author of the research.